iamkerim/Fakultet/Fakultet/README.md

-Here I have some homework assignments that I did during first semester.
+Here I have some homework assignments that I did during first year.